sketchc89/TrafficSign-P2/README.md

 ---
 [Traffic_Sign_Classifier.ipynb](Traffic_Sign_Classifier.ipynb) contains the entirety of the project.
 This includes data exploration, augmentation, and preprocessing as well as model training, testing, and explanations.

+All images placed in examples folder.
+CSV contain validation accuracy for each model.